The two-day event will take place on Aug. 1-2

 LA Tech versus Grambling 9/15/13

-Kevin Sherry begins his seventh season as head coach of the Lady Techsters and his 13th overall in Division I college coaching.
+Kevin Sherry begins his eighth season as head coach of the Lady Techsters and his 14th overall in Division I college coaching.
 Since he arrived in Ruston prior to the 2007 season, he has completely revamped the soccer program by instilling the four pillars of Lady Techster soccer: Passion, Respect, Service, Fearless.

 Sherry was named the LSWA Coach of the Year for his efforts.